ITRS-Group/cordial/tools/geneos/docs/geneos_incident_raise.md

   -i, --ims string            IMS type, e.g. snow or sdp. default taken from config file -p, --profile string        profile to use for field creation -t, --snow-table incident   ServiceNow table, typically incident
+      --allow-root            allow running as root (not recommended) -H, --host HOSTNAME         Limit actions to HOSTNAME (not for commands given instance@host parameters) (default "all")
 ```

 ## SEE ALSO